actions-marketplace-validations/kfear1337_CodeQL/README.md

 ## How it works?

-Example for if an attacker pull request:
+Example for if an someone pull request:

 [Pull Request](https://github.com/kfear1337/CodeQL/pull/1)